 Bleak Plateaus, 2022-ongoing

 On, in, under, over, beyond, across and beneath the region’s squelchy reaches, a multitude of shifting assemblages of humans and non-humans can be found.
-Ancient settlements, commoners’ subsistence, mass trespass in the struggle for access, occult teachings and interplanetary parliaments, sphagnum mosses, sundews and bog lilies, labour, leisure, environmental devastation, carbon capture, ring ouzels and a unique mountain hare population are but some of the actors that energise these mental, social and environmental ecologies.
-Building on recent thinking in the posthumanities, concerning the inadequacy of current language to address the contemporary eco-cultural condition (e.g. Fuller & Goriunova, 2019; Hoelzl & Marie, 2021), and engaging with thinking around artistic research in terms of ‘performing process’ and notions of ‘thinking in action’ (e.g. Cocker, 2016; Cocker and Maier, 2019), Bleak Plateaus seeks to develop experimental and expanded modes of representation and aesthetic activations suitable for exploring the lively multiplicities of these important sites, against the backdrop of climate breakdown and the urgent need for ethico-aesthetic repair (see Reeves-Evison and Rainey, 2018).
+Ancient settlements, commoners’ subsistence, mass trespass in the struggle for access, occult teachings and interplanetary parliaments, sphagnum mosses, sundews and bog lilies, labour, leisure, environmental devastation, social injustice, carbon capture, ring ouzels and a unique mountain hare population are but some of the actors that energise these mental, social and environmental ecologies.
+Building on recent thinking in the posthumanities, concerning the inadequacy of current language to address the contemporary eco-cultural condition,1 and engaging with thinking around artistic research in terms of ‘performing process’ and notions of ‘thinking in action,’2 Bleak Plateaus seeks to develop experimental and expanded modes of representation and aesthetic activations for exploring and reimagining the lively multiplicities of these important sites, against the backdrop of climate breakdown and the urgent need for ethico-aesthetic repair.3

-The first phase of the project focuses on Kinder Scout, the most famous of the north Derbyshire moorland plateaus.
+The first phase of the project focusses on Kinder Scout, the most famous of the north Derbyshire moorland plateaus.
 It pays close attention to the polyphonic composition and varying scales of the multiple human-non-human entanglements that crisscross Kinder’s slopes and plateaus, seeking to develop artistic methods of responding to and synthesizing scientific and cultural reflection on this important site.
-It uses these methods to addresses and explore how theory, image-making, performance, sound and writing can be employed to negotiate the affective anguish associated with ecological crisis without falling into reductive traps and erasing or diminishing the joys and vivacities of such a place.
+In reaching for and anticipating worlds to come,4 this phase of the research addresses and explores how theory, image-making, performance, sound and writing can be employed to negotiate the affective anguish associated with ecological crisis without falling into reductive traps, unsettling what Isabelle Stengers calls ‘faithful communication,’ in favour of misunderstanding and indeterminacy, opening onto an ecology of

 Recent and forthcoming work from or relating to the project